google/cctz/README.md

 programmers all the necessary tools for computing with dates, times, and time zones in a simple and correct manner.
 The libraries in CCTZ are:

-* **The Civil-Time Library** — This is a header-only library that supports computing with human-scale time, such as dates (which are represented by the `cctz::civil_day` class).
+* **The Civil-Time Library** &mdash; This is a header-only library that supports computing with human-scale time, such as dates (which are represented by the `cctz::civil_day` class).
 This library is declared in `include/civil_time.h`.
-* **The Time-Zone Library** — This library uses the IANA time zone database that is installed on the system to convert between *absolute time* and *civil time*.
+* **The Time-Zone Library** &mdash; This library uses the IANA time zone database that is installed on the system to convert between *absolute time* and *civil time*.
 This library is declared in `include/time_zone.h`.

 These libraries are currently known to work on **Linux** and **Mac OS X**.
 We are actively interested in help getting them working on Windows.
 Please contact